Nelo-ojepa/MatchMyShade/README.md

 - **Cloud Services:** AWS for hosting and file storage
 - **Image Processing:** OpenCV for camera integration and image analysis

 ---

-## Why MatchMyShade Matters

-Representation matters.
-Inclusion matters.
-Every woman deserves to feel beautiful and confident in her skin, and that starts with products made for her.

-MatchMyShade isn't just about finding foundation—it's about empowerment, convenience, and celebrating the beautiful diversity of black and brown skin tones.

----